AviNissimHart/IMS-Starter/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to anyone whose code was used - Chris Perrins and Jordan Harrison
 * My trainer Nick for helping me when i was stuck
 * Shafeeq for helping me with sql issues